Giza pyramid complex: Background

 Prior to the division of the Giza Plateau into three institutional concessions in 1903, amateur and private excavations at the Giza Necropolis had been permitted to operate.
 The work of these amateur archaeologists failed to meet high scientific standards.
-Montague Ballard, for instance, excavated in the Western Cemetery with the hesitant permission of the Service des Antiquités of Egypt and neither kept records of his finds nor published them.
+Montague Ballard, for instance, excavated in the Western Cemetery (with the hesitant permission of the Egyptian Antiquities Service) and neither kept records of his finds nor published them.

 Italian, German, and American Concessions at Giza

-In 1902, the Service des Antiquités under Gaston Maspero, the successor to founder Auguste Mariette, resolved to issue permits exclusively to authorized individuals representing public institutions.
+In 1902, the Egyptian Antiquities Service under Gaston Maspero resolved to issue permits exclusively to authorized individuals representing public institutions.
 In November of that year, the Service awarded three scholars with concessions on the Giza Necropolis.
 They were the Italian Ernesto Schiaparelli from the Turin Museum, the German Georg Steindorff from the University of Leipzig who had funding from Wilhelm Pelizaeus, and the American George Reisner from the Hearst Expedition.
-Within a matter of months, the site had been divided between the concessionaires following a meeting at the Mena House Hotel involving Schiaparelli, Ludwig Borchardt (Steindorff’s representative in Egypt), and Reisner.
+Within a matter of months, the site had been divided between the concessionaires following a meeting at the Mena House Hotel involving Schiaparelli, Ludwig Borchardt (Steindorff's representative in Egypt), and Reisner.

 Division of the West Field

-By the turn of the 20th century, the three largest pyramids on the Giza plateau were considered mostly exhausted by previous excavations, so the Western Cemetery and its collection of private mastaba tombs were at the time thought to represent the richest yet unexcavated part of the plateau.
-George Reisner’s wife, Mary, drew names from a hat to assign three long east-west plots of the necropolis among the Italian, German, and American missions.
+By the turn of the 20th century, the three largest pyramids on the Giza plateau were considered mostly exhausted by previous excavations, so the Western Cemetery and its collection of private mastaba tombs were thought to represent the richest unexcavated part of the plateau.
+George Reisner's wife, Mary, drew names from a hat to assign three long east-west plots of the necropolis among the Italian, German, and American missions.
 Schiaparelli was assigned the southernmost strip, Borchardt the center, and Reisner the northernmost.

 Division of the Pyramids

 Rights to excavate the Pyramids were then also negotiated between Schiaparelli, Borchardt, and Reisner.
-Schiaparelli gained rights to excavate the Great Pyramid of Khufu along with its three associated queens’ pyramids and most of its Eastern Cemetery.
-Borchardt received Khafre’s pyramid, its causeway, the Sphinx, and the Sphinx’s associated temples.
-Reisner claimed Menkaure’s pyramid as well as its associated queens’ pyramids and pyramid temple, along with a portion of Schiaparelli’s Eastern Cemetery.
+Schiaparelli gained rights to excavate the Great Pyramid of Khufu along with its three associated queens' pyramids and most of its Eastern Cemetery.
+Borchardt received Khafre's pyramid, its causeway, the Sphinx, and the Sphinx's associated temples.
+Reisner claimed Menkaure's pyramid as well as its associated queens' pyramids and pyramid temple, along with a portion of Schiaparelli's Eastern Cemetery.
 Any future disputes were to be resolved by Inspector James Quibell, as per a letter from Borchardt to Maspero.

-Immediate Aftermath
+Immediate aftermath

 This arrangement lasted until 1905, when, under the supervision of Schiaparelli and Francesco Ballerini, the Italian excavations ceased at Giza.
 As the Italians were more interested in sites which might yield more papyri, they turned their concession of the southern strip of the Western Cemetery over to the Americans under Reisner.